JejuSoul/OBD-PIDs-for-HKMC-EVs/Ioniq EV/README.md

 Most of the PIDs from the Kia Soul EV are working for Ioniq.
 Check compatible PID and merge into Ioniq PID.

 ## Glossary:

-The BMS is the Battery Management System for the High Voltage battery.
+For an explanation of the acronyms see the [Glossary](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/glossary.html)